-• Heat: Eastern portions of FEMA 6 will be experiencing dangerous heat through the week, with the highest risk for heat-related impacts in EAR and ELA through Wednesday.
-Heat eases by the end of the week.

-• Flash Flooding:

-- Burn Scar flash flooding peaks today in NM with Major risk (level 3 of 4) then back to Moderate (level 2 of 4) through Thursday. - Marginal risk (level I of 4) for flash flooding for NM/Far W TX through most of the week.
-Slight risk (level 2 of 4) for the TX/OK Panhandles on Thursday.
-Precip in S LA starting Tuesday has a marginal risk, but may rise to slight. - Tropical: No tropical impacts expected in FEMA 6 over the next 7 days.
+- Heat: Dangerous heat risk continues through the week for the eastern portions of FEMA 6, with the highest risk for heat-related impacts in EAR and ELA through Thursday.
+Heat eases by the end of the week as rain chances return. - Flash Flooding: - Burn Scar flash flooding continues with a Moderate to Major (levels 2-3 of 4) risk through Friday. - Slight risk (level 2 of 4) over E NM, OK/TX Panhandles today. - Tropical: No tropical impacts expected in FEMA 6 over the next 7 days.